supervisely/docs/getting-started/connect-your-computer/unix-based/unix-based.md

 ---
 description: >-
-  Everything you need to know about deploying Supervisely agent on Unix based operating systems
+  Everything you need to know about deploying Supervisely agent on Unix-based operating systems
 ---

-# Linux
+# Unix-based

-This guide aims to lead you through the step-by-step process for establishing and configuring the Supervisely agent within your unix based operating system environment.
+This guide aims to lead you through the step-by-step process for establishing and configuring the Supervisely agent within your unix-based operating system environment.

 {% embed url="https://www.youtube.com/watch?v=aO7Zc4kTrVg" %}
 Video guide